2026 3MT® Schedule | Eligibility | Judging Panel | Prizes | Key Dates | Competition Rules | Judging Criteria |

 Eligibility

-Active students pursuing PhD, MPhil, and Professional Doctorate degrees at CUHK, with at least two-thirds of their research completed, are eligible for consideration.
+Active students pursuing PhD, MPhil, and Professional Doctorate degrees at CUHK, with at least two-thirds of their research completed, are eligible for consideration*.
 Nomination from the supervisor is required.
+Graduates are not eligible.

 Judging Panel